opendatateam/udata/docs/adapting-settings.md

 The title of the comment optionaly posted when a dataset is archived.
 NB: the content of the comment is located in `udata/templates/comments/dataset_archived.txt`.

+### SCHEMA_CATALOG_URL

+**default** : `None`

+The URL to a schema catalog, listing schemas resources can conform to.
+The URL should be a JSON endpoint, returning a schema catalog.
+Example: https://schema.data.gouv.fr/schemas/schemas.json

+NB: this is used by the `datasets/schemas` API to fill the `schema` field of a `Resource`.

 ## URLs validation

 ### URLS_ALLOW_PRIVATE